 1. What are the most common stick electrodes?

-2. How do I decipher these AWS stick electrode classifications?
+2. What do AWS stick electrode classifications mean?

 For the mild steel electrodes mentioned above, here is how the AWS system works:

 - The letter "E" indicates an electrode.